toomuchdesign/react-minimal-pie-chart/README.md

 - Background segment
 - Consider switching `ReactMinimalPieChart` to extend default `React.Component`
 - Consider moving storybook deployment to CI
+- Update to babel 7 along with Storybook
+- Get rid of duplicated looping logic in `makeSegments` and `makeLabels`
+- Configure Babel's "transform-object-rest-spread" with `"useBuiltIns": true`

 ## Contributors